 If you don’t have any strong feelings about those features, you may want to save some money by picking up the older model.
 While it definitely isn’t as future-proof as the newer one, saving a few bucks at the checkout counter is an easy win if you don’t need a skull-rattling bass response.
 That said, you may find that the relatively smaller buds of the newer model are more comfortable, owing to their lower mass (6.24 grams vs. 8.5 grams each).
 That’s really the main advantage offered by the Bose QuietComfort Earbuds II, and while that seems minor, it isn’t.
 Fit is everything with in-ears, and even slight discomfort can magnify over time to make for a truly miserable experience.

 While the Bose QuietComfort Earbuds II gets a lot of things right — features, bud design, and ambition come to mind — it will also set you back a lot of money for a product type that isn’t exactly known for long-term durability.
 If you’re thinking about investing in your audio products, you may want to look for something with a bit more staying power.

 What should you get instead of the Bose QuietComfort Earbuds II?

 Users with iPhones will almost assuredly be better off using the latest Apple AirPods Pro (2nd generation), as those come with fewer headaches, similar features, and also come it at $50 USD less than the Bose QuietComfort Earbuds II.
 While there aren’t many options for adjusting your sound with the AirPods Pro, they sound much better out of the box, and beg for little futzing to begin with.
-For a side by side between the two, check out our comparison article on it.
-You can pick up the Apple AirPods Pro (2nd generation) for $229 at Amazon.
+For a side-by-side between the two, check out our comparison article on it.
+You can pick up the Apple AirPods Pro (2nd generation) for $199 at Amazon.